presedo93/forestock/README.md

 - [x] Train fetching from yfinance.
 - [x] Train form a CSV file.
 - [x] Support a model selector.
-- [ ] Use JSON as input for all the stages.
-- [ ] Train starting from a checkpoint.
+- [x] Train starting from a checkpoint.
 - [ ] Check how to freeze layers.
 - [ ] Support several steps.